Psykotikism/Mutant_Tanks/INFORMATION.md

 		// "Invert Hit" - When a survivor is hit by the Mutant Tank's claw or rock, or a survivor hits the Mutant Tank with a melee weapon, the survivor's movement keys are inverted.
 		// - "Invert Chance"
 		// - "Invert Hit Mode"
-		// Requires "mt_invert.smx" to be installed.
+		// Requires "mt_abilities.smx" to be compiled with "mt_invert.sp" to work.
 		"Invert Ability"
 		{
 			// Admins with one or more of these access flags have access to this ability.